Prem07a/ETH_USDT_Signals_bot/README.md

 * BINANCE_API_KEY: Your Binance API key
 * BINANCE_SECRET_KEY: Your Binance secret key
 * TAAPI_IO_API_KEY: Your TAAPI.IO API key

-2.Run the main.py file to start the trading bot.
+2. Run the main.py file to start the trading bot.
 ```
 python main.py
 ```
-The bot will start executing trades every 5 minutes, based on the technical analysis indicators.
+> The bot will start executing trades every 5 minutes, based on the technical analysis indicators.

 3. To stop the bot, press 'CTR + C'.

 ## Technical Analysis Indicators: